Ghostwatch: Inspirations

 A comment left by writer Stephen Volk on the official Ghostwatch: Behind the Curtains homepage claims that British illusionist Derren Brown once told him that the film had at least partially inspired his similarly controversial "TV hoax" Séance.
 This was later confirmed by Brown himself whilst being interviewed for the BBC Four documentary Ghosts in the Machine.

 People have pointed out the similarities between Ghostwatch and the 1999 American found footage horror film The Blair Witch Project.
 When asked about the similarities on the podcast, Diminishing Returns, The Blair Witch Project co-director, Eduardo Sánchez, stated that they were not made aware of the film until after the film had been released.

+The 2018 British horror television programme Inside No. 9 episode "Dead Line" has been noted for its similarities to Ghostwatch.
+The episode, which was presented as a live broadcast of the series, was deliberately influenced by Ghostwatch, particularly its use of apparently malfunctioning television broadcasts and hidden supernatural figures.
+During a British Film Institute Q&A, co-creator Reece Shearsmith confirmed that the creators were conscious of Ghostwatch when producing the episode, stating that the "subliminal ways" in which the ghost Pipes was concealed in Ghostwatch were "very much on our minds" when deciding where to place the ghosts in Dead Line.
+Co-creator Steve Pemberton similarly identified Ghostwatch as an influence, specifically citing the number of times Pipes could be seen as an inspiration for the hidden ghosts in Dead Line.
+Academic analysis has likewise discussed Dead Line alongside Ghostwatch as examples of televisual Gothic, particularly in their use of the television broadcast itself as a source of horror.

 More recently, the creative team behind the 2020 British Zoom-based computer screen horror film Host have credited Ghostwatch as an influence.
 Co-writer Jed Shepherd, who had appeared on a podcast with Volk prior to working on Host, stated in an interview that he and his collaborators considered Host to be their version of Ghostwatch, and noted that the film has "a lot of Ghostwatch references", including displaying a Zoom caller ID of 31101992, referring to the date of Ghostwatchs broadcast.